CronyTips/CronyTips/content/post/2020/why-do-i-use-linux.md

 ---

 All in all my opinion of GNU/Linux will probably never change because it is just what I need of a desktop OS.
 But still everyone has their opinion and that is hard to change.

+Also write in the comments your reasons for using or not using linux.